yassinebenaid/prompts/README.md

 ### Input

-The input api allows you to prompt the user for an input field , it returns the input value
+The input api allows you to prompt the user for an input , it returns the input value

 - **Usage**: